Philippine Airlines fleet: Boeing 777

-Former fleet
+Historical fleet

 Fleet maintenance

 The entire Philippine Airlines fleet of Airbus and Boeing jets were formerly maintained in-house at the PAL Technical Center, which consisted of two hangars.
 The hangars contained an engine overhaul shop, two engine test cells, and test shops.
-The responsibility of maintaining the fleet, as well as all the facilities, was subsequently transferred in 2000 to Lufthansa Technik Philippines (LTP), a joint venture of Hamburg-based Lufthansa Technik AG, a leading maintenance provider in aircraft maintenance, repair and overhaul, and Macro Asia Corporation, one of the Philippines' leading providers of aviation support services and catering for foreign airlines, owned by Lucio Tan, the majority owner of PAL.
+The responsibility of maintaining the fleet, as well as all the facilities, was subsequently transferred in 2000 to Lufthansa Technik Philippines (LTP), a joint venture of Hamburg-based Lufthansa Technik AG, a leading maintenance provider in aircraft maintenance, repair and overhaul, and MacroAsia Corporation, one of the Philippines' leading providers of aviation support services and catering for foreign airlines, owned by Lucio Tan, the majority owner of PAL.
 LTP currently maintains an eight-bay hangar and workshops occupying 110,000 sqm at Ninoy Aquino International Airport.

-Currently all A320 including all A321 aircraft that are already delivered and those to be delivered are being maintained by Lufthansa.
+Currently all A320 family aircraft, including all A321 aircraft that are already delivered and those to be delivered, are being maintained by Lufthansa.
 PAL Express is the budget arm of PAL and has overtaken PAL in 2012 in domestic seats second only to Cebu Pacific (5J).

 On May 18, 2018, Philippine Airlines signed a deal with Lufthansa Technik Philippines to maintain its new Airbus jets for 12 years.
 The deal, which took effect on May 31, is estimated to be worth P13.6 billion ($260 million) during its lifespan.